 Beech Bluff County Park will be located in the southeast corner of Wake County adjacent to the towns of Garner and Fuquay-Varina.
-Construction could begin on the park in 2021, with an anticipated opening date of 2022.
+Construction could begin on the park in spring 2022, with an anticipated opening date of summer 2023.

 On Aug.
 19, the Wake County Board of Commissioners approved the master plan for the property and officially named it "Beech Bluff County Park."
 The 300 acres of undeveloped forests, wetlands, steam channels and rock outcrops that make up the project were previously referred to as Southeast County Park.